cj2001/cj2001/README.md

 ### Welcome! 👋

 My name is Clair Sullivan and I am a Machine Learning Engineer at GitHub!
 You can find my resume, speakers bio, etc. [here](https://github.com/cj2001/my_resume) (as one of my pinned repos).
 In addition to my work at GitHub, I am also the CEO of [La Neige Analytics](https://www.laneige-analytics.com/), which is a consulting firm dedicated to helping ski areas improve their revenue (and maybe other things!) by helping analyze their existing data and creating new data collection strategies.
+I am a 100% remote worker and have been since before COVID-19.
+I love where I live in the mountains of Colorado and have no interest in moving!

 Most of my coding happens in private repositories for either GitHub or La Neige, but I am working on changing that to provide some work samples.
 Until that happens, here are my major professional interests and some areas I have worked on while at GitHub: